Sympathetic Ophthalmia

 Sympathetic ophthalmia is inflammation of the uveal tract (uveitis) that occurs in one eye after injury or surgery to the other eye.

 Sympathetic ophthalmia is a rare type of uveitis that causes small abnormal clumps of cells (granulomas) to form.
 This disorder occurs in the uninjured eye after a penetrating injury (such as when a pencil, pen, or stick punctures the eye) or surgery to the other (injured) eye.
 Eventually, the uveal tract in the uninjured eye becomes inflamed.
-Uveitis appears within 2 to 12 weeks after injury or surgery in about 80% of affected people.
+Uveitis appears within 2 to 12 weeks after injury or surgery in most affected people.
 Very rarely, sympathetic ophthalmia occurs as early as 1 week or as late as 30 years after the initial injury or surgery.

 A View of the Uveal Tract